Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 Those descriptions show what exists.

-They do not show who had the authority to shape it.
+They do not show who had the authority to shape the resulting architecture.

 The pattern of authority, consultation, accountability, and escalation forms a **decision architecture**.